Summer Health Tips

 - Wear light-colored, light-weight clothing.
 Use hats with brims and sunscreen for more protection.

 - The elderly, small children, and people with chronic health conditions are more vulnerable to the heat.
 Call and check on friends, family, and neighbors.

 - Anyone showing signs of heat stroke (altered mental state, not sweating, nausea) should seek medical attention immediately.

 Swimming is a great way to beat the summer heat and it is a fun way to get exercise.
-Whether you are swimming in your own backyard pool or in your family or neighbor's pool, follow these tips to keep this popular summer pastime safe:
+Whether you are swimming in your own backyard pool, in your family or neighbor's pool, or in a natural body of water, follow these tips to keep this popular summer pastime safe: